-4. Development of quantitative proteomics workflows involving label free methods (6) and isobaric tagging.
-(7)
+4. Development of quantitative proteomics workflows involving label free methods (9) and isobaric tagging (10) and their application (11)

-Lab members: Andy Christoforou, Michael Deery (Core lab manager), Renata Feret, Laurent Gatto (director of CPU), Arnoud Groen, Adam Guterres, Julie Howard, Kathryn Lilley (Director of CCP), Claire Mulvey, Isabelle Nett, Daniel Nightingale, Nino Nikolovski, Konstanze Schott (Pathology) Lisa Simpson (CPU), Pavel Shliaha, Houjiang Zhang, Hongtao Zhou (Rothamstead)
+Lab members: May Alqurashi, Konstantin Barylyuk (Waller lab), Michael Deery (Core lab manager), Bertrand Fabre, Renata Feret (Core facility), Laurent Gatto (director of CPU), Aikaterini Geladaki, Arnoud Groen, Adam Guterres, Julie Howard (Core facility), Nina Kočevar Britovšek, Kathryn Lilley (Director of CCP), Claudius Marondedze, Claire Mulvey, Isabelle Nett, Daniel Nightingale, Harriet Parsons, Konstanze Schott (Pathology) Lisa Simpson (CPU), Houjiang Zhang, Hongtao Zhou (Rothamstead)